pulumi/docs/quickstart/gcp/tutorial-gke.md

 In this tutorial, we saw how to use Pulumi programs to create and launch a Managed Kubernetes cluster on GCP GKE.

-For a follow-up example on how to use Pulumi programs to create a Kubernetes apps on your new cluster, see the [Kubernetes Tutorial: Deploying the WordPress Helm Chart](../kubernetes/tutorial-configmap-rollout.html).
+For a follow-up example on how to use Pulumi programs to create a Kubernetes apps on your new cluster, see the [Kubernetes Tutorial: Getting Started With Pulumi](../kubernetes/tutorial-configmap-rollout.html).